JayBazuzi/Okra/README.md

 ## Some thoughts

-### Use files instead of  test fixtures or Describe blocks
+### Use files and directories instead of test fixtures or Describe blocks

 When people use NUnit and the like, they often name the test fixture and the file name the same.
 That's duplication.
 Let's eliminate it.
-Instead, use the file name, from \_\_FILE\_\_.
+Instead, use the source file name.

 Test runner can collect the file paths of all tests it's going to run and eliminate the common prefix.
 Then break on path separator and group printed output by directory.